awsdocs/aws-iot-sitewise-user-guide/doc_source/encryption-at-rest.md

 AWS IoT SiteWise gateways run on AWS IoT Greengrass\.
 AWS IoT Greengrass relies on Unix file permissions and full\-disk encryption \(if enabled\) to protect data at rest on the core\.
 It's your responsibility to secure the file system and device\.

 However, AWS IoT Greengrass does encrypt local copies of your OPC\-UA server secrets retrieved from Secrets Manager\.
-For more information, see [Secrets encryption](https://docs.aws.amazon.com/greengrass/latest/developerguide/secrets.html#secrets-encryption) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [Secrets encryption](https://docs.aws.amazon.com/greengrass/latest/developerguide/secrets.html#secrets-encryption) in the *AWS IoT Greengrass Version 1 Developer Guide*\.

-For more information about encryption at rest on AWS IoT Greengrass cores, see [Encryption at rest](https://docs.aws.amazon.com/greengrass/latest/developerguide/encryption-at-rest.html) in the *AWS IoT Greengrass Developer Guide*\.
+For more information about encryption at rest on AWS IoT Greengrass cores, see [Encryption at rest](https://docs.aws.amazon.com/greengrass/latest/developerguide/encryption-at-rest.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.